-Cedar Breaks Park sits on the south side of Georgetown Lake in the Hill Country of Texas.
+Cedar Breaks Park sits on the south side of Georgetown Lake in the Texas Hill Country.
 The reservoir is located on the north fork of the San Gabriel River, providing countless recreational activities for outdoor enthusiasts.
-Guests enjoy hiking and biking on the 26-mile San Gabriel River Trail, as well as swimming and boating in the lake.
+Guests enjoy hiking and biking on the 26-mile San Gabriel River Trail as well as swimming and boating on the lake.
 For the avid outdoorsman, there are excellent hunting and fishing opportunities available.

 Krause Springs is a well-known camping and swimming destination in Spicewood, Texas.
-The 115 acre property is listed on the National Registry of Historical Sites and has been privately owned by the Krause Family for over 50 years.
-There are a variety of sites to explore on the property, including 32 natural springs, both man-made and natural pools, and even a butterfly garden.
-If camping is in the plans, there options for both tent and RV sites.
+The 115-acre property is listed on the National Register of Historical Places and has been privately owned by the Krause family for over 50 years.
+There are a variety of sites to explore on the property, including 32 natural springs, both man-made and natural pools and even a butterfly garden.
+If camping is in the plans, there are options for both tent and RV sites.

 Windy Point Park

 Windy Point Park is located along the clear shores of Lake Travis.
 Guests can picnic, swim or just relax in the beautiful lake setting.
 Windy Point is also considered one of the top diving “hot spots” in Central Texas, offering a variety of items and locations to seek out while diving in Lake Travis, such as boat wrecks and unique metal sculptures.